 SPH Faculty & Instructor Training

 In summer 2020, we partnered with the U of M College of Education and Human Development (CEHD) to design and implement a workshop series to support School of Public Health (SPH) faculty and instructors in developing anti-racist curriculum and pedagogy.
 This workshop series aligns with annual training requirements of the Council on Education for Public Health (CEPH), our school’s main accrediting body.
+This training was in the spring and the fall for the school year.

 Dates & Times